emrgen/unstak/README.md

 # unpost

-A simple microservice to manage tinyposts.
+A simple microservice to manage posts.

 ## Design